Posted on

 Sylmasta Rapid 5 Minute Epoxy Adhesive

-Epoxy adhesive with a 5 minute work time which creates high-strength, permanent bonds between all materials
+Epoxy adhesive with a five-minute work time which creates high-strength, permanent bonds between all materials

 Sylmasta AB Original Epoxy Putty